Manage data models

 The Data Models management page lists all of the data models in your system in a paginated table.
 This table can be filtered by app, owner, and name.
 It can also display all data models that are visible to users of a selected app or just show those data models that were actually created within the app.

-Splunk Enterprise enables you to navigate to the Data Models management page via a few different avenues:
+You can navigate to the Data Models management page as follows:

 - You can access the page from anywhere in Splunk Web through the Settings list.
 Just navigate to Settings > Data Models.